acapela/monorepo/GETTING-STARTED.md

 `npm install`

-After installed, the only command you have to remember should be `npm start`
+After installed, the only command you have to remember should be `npm start`.

-It will show you all other avaliable commands as a console interactive select:
+It will show you all other available commands as a console interactive select:

 ![NPM START](./docs/npm-start.gif)

+First, we need to seed the database:

+- `hasura:migrations`
+- `hasura:meta`

-In order to start working, run those commands
+In order to bring the project up, run these commands in different terminals:

-`docker:up`, and then `frontend:dev` and `backend:dev`.
+- `docker:up:m1`
+- `frontend:dev`
+- `backend:dev`

-After that, go to http://localhost:3000 and you should see acapela app home.
+After that, go to http://localhost:3000, and you should see acapela app home.

 ## IDE

-VS Code is recommended IDE.
+VS Code is the recommended IDE.

 ### Extensions

-There are bunch of extensions that will make it easier to work with this repo
+There is a bunch of extensions that will make it easier to work with this repo

 #### ENV